How to stop drinking alcohol every night

 - Keep a dry house – if you have been drinking daily, it is likely that you have done so in your home.
 Get rid of any alcohol in your house to reduce the temptation

-- Focus on the benefits - stopping drinking alcohol has numerous benefits.
+- Focus on the benefits - There are many benefits to giving up alcohol.
 It can free up your time, improve your health, help you to sleep better and save you money.
-You can find out more about the benefits of giving up alcohol in this blog, which looks at how cutting out alcohol can help to improve your health and wellbeing

 - Address the reasons why you’ve drinking – if you have been drinking because of your job, relationship, stress or anxiety, low self-esteem or the past, take the time to think about what you can do to address this.
 Whether that is looking for a new job or seeking therapeutic support to deal with certain issues, there are things that you can do to help you feel better